can-lehmann/owlkettle/docs/recommended_tools.md

 A list of tools to help with developing owlkettle/gtk4 applications.

+## Inspecting your applications CSS/Actions/CSS-Nodes and more

+Often times you need to figure how much space a given component takes up, play around with the CSS it uses or you may just want to inspect the component tree yourself.

+For all kinds of such things, there is a tool provided by GTK called [GTK-Inspector](https://wiki.gnome.org/Projects/GTK/Inspector).
+You may need to enable it, consult the wiki for further information.

+To open it, press CTRL+SHIFT+I.

 ## Icons

 Some Widgets such as [Buttons](https://github.com/can-lehmann/owlkettle/blob/main/docs/widgets.md#button) come with `icon`-setters, that you provide a gtk4-icon-string and it will render the corresponding icon.